e-comas/e-comas.com/_posts/2022-12-22-the-year-in-e-comas-our-highlights-of-2022.md

 ![](https://lh3.googleusercontent.com/hu8lDNLcwI495dOan1vpHebG6btX55HeK0VzD3qlg2M5JKNNzUOUd2kM_1T66PH2y98CMIN5c4bFrZcPlPM9QS2QsppBMAUQBDOvfVOrlyk2WudlqFY38EMh7jAgjAR28NNutnUdCY2thrhT_rHy7SgCYTlLsJkzXWDEn_9STYppYvbN0qw16ECBerS6qQ)

-Our expertise recognised
+### Our expertise recognised

 We've really put ourselves on the map this year as a recognised, respected eCommerce agency, recognised by Amazon itself.

-In May we became an [Amazon Ads Verified Partner](https://e-comas.com/2022/05/19/e-comas-is-now-a-verified-partner-for-amazon-ads.html) – which makes us part of the Amazon Ads elite, recognised by Amazon for “delivering results for advertisers”.
+In May, we became an [Amazon Ads Verified Partner](https://e-comas.com/2022/05/19/e-comas-is-now-a-verified-partner-for-amazon-ads.html) – which makes us part of the Amazon Ads elite, recognised by Amazon for “delivering results for advertisers”.

 Amazon Ads even published [this case study](https://advertising.amazon.com/library/case-studies/how-e-comas-and-superfeet-used-sponsored-products) – holding up our work with a client as a best practice example of how to do things.